 The first director and founder of this community centre was Tim Huff who saw a need and approached the Weston Park Baptist Church and Youth For Christ (Youth Unlimited Toronto) to partner in establishing the drop-in centre.

 In 1991, Frontlines moved to its current location at 1844 Weston Road, a property of the Weston Park Baptist Church.
-The space is shared with the Weston Area Emergency Support (WAES) food bank which provides assistance for many of the families that participate in our programs.

 Learn more by visiting Frontlines' website at www.frontlines.to.